donte5405/GODOG/README.md

 ----- LOCALE -----
 ```

 In debug environment, the translator will automatically convert this sequence into translation maps, and automatically pick the one that matches user's locale.
-This process is kinda slow if you have many of supported languages, but it shouldn't be an issue in debug environment.
+This process is kinda slow if you have many supported languages, but it shouldn't be an issue in debug environment.
 In the export environment, GODOG pre-compiles all lists of strings in project files into pre-computed hash maps stored in a PCK file.
 The translation function will instead load the string according to user's locale immediately without any additional conversions.

 To translate strings using this functionality, use `Tr.Dsk()` function from `translator.gd` (stored in `gd` directory of this repo):